 Marketing assistants are often the first line of communication for both vendors and leads.
 They can manage:

 Data drives modern marketing decisions, and marketing assistants play a crucial role in gathering, organizing, and presenting this information.
-They can tackle both routine weekly or monthly reporting and ad-hoc analysis requests from leadership.
+They can handle both routine weekly or monthly reporting and ad hoc analysis requests from leadership.

 This might include pulling data and preparing reports from:

-Marketing assistants become proficient in your various analytics platforms, learning to extract meaningful insights and present them in clear, actionable formats.
-They often create standardized reporting templates that save time and ensure consistency across different campaigns and time periods.
+Marketing assistants become proficient with your analytics platforms, learning to extract meaningful insights and present them in clear, actionable formats.
+They often use (or create) standardized reporting templates that save time and ensure consistency across campaigns.

-If you use automation in your data analytics tools, your assistants can act as the robot’s backup support.
-They’ll clean data, identify outliers, confirm accuracy, do testing, and keep your reporting accurate and running efficiently.
+If you use automation in your data analytics tools, your assistants can serve as the robot’s backup support.
+They’ll clean data, identify outliers, confirm accuracy, conduct testing, and keep your reporting accurate and running efficiently.

 As marketing teams grow and coordinate increasingly complex omnichannel campaigns, project management becomes essential.
 While larger organizations might employ dedicated project managers, smaller or more budget-conscious teams often rely on their marketing assistants to keep projects moving forward efficiently.